 Merchants of Six Towns Learn That Diverted Traffic Takes Business Away

-WALPOLE, July 17 — There was a time, not so long ago, when the main highway through this section to Boston and Providence was a winding, dusty, country road.
+There was a time, not so long ago, when the main highway through this section to Boston and Providence was a winding, dusty, country road.
 For the amount and type of traffic, it served its purpose well, and everybody was quite contented.
 But times have changed.
-Transportation has been completely revolutionzed, and dissention is prevalent on all sides.
+Transportation has been completely revolutionized, and dissension is prevalent on all sides.

 Almost entirely completed between Boston and Providence is a new superhighway which is causing most of the present ills.
-The new route is open from Norwood to North Attleboro, and thus diverts most of the through traffic from the centers of Norwood, Walpole, Norfolk, Wrentham, Plainville and North Attleboro.
+The new route is open from Norwood to North Attleboro, and thus diverts most of the through traffic from the centers of Norwood, Walpole, Norfolk, Wrentham, Plainville, and North Attleboro.
 Dedham will also be added to this list when the Boston end of the highway is completed.
-This diversion, together with the State’s taking Route 1 signs from their original positions and placing them along the new super-highway, is what has upset a goodly portion of the citizenship of the above mentioned towns.
+This diversion, together with the State’s taking Route 1 signs from their original positions and placing them along the new super-highway, is what has upset a goodly portion of the citizens of the above-mentioned towns.

 Not unlike all stories, there are two sides to this one.
 The sole purpose of the Route 1 Association at present is to bring about a return of traffic through the centers, the towns, thus aiding business in general, real estate valuations, etc. Before the opening of the major portion of the super-highway, traffic congestion was increasing in the town centers, especially on Friday and Saturday evenings, the most opportune hours for the retailers.
 Customers were unable to gain parking places close to the stores where they wished to make purchases, and local and transient traffic was tied up considerably.